-Visit our office in the lower level of The Hub, Room 1201, or fill out an application online at c2ms.info/osmapply.
+Visit our office in the lower level of The Hub, Room 1201, or fill out our interest form online at c2ms.info/osmapply.

 WHY STUDENT MEDIA?

 - Build your resume and get published.

 - Gain practical hands-on experience.

 - Work in a professional and fun environment.

 - Be creative.